jinx770/noticia/README.md

 # Noticia News
 Basic news application using multiple endpoints belonging to newsapi.org.
-Has basic functions such as filtering, searching and transitions and should not error.
+Has basic functions such as filtering, searching and transitions and should not error unless the source is youtube - unavoidable.
-Made for a screensize of 330 x 720.
+Made for a screen size of 330 x 720.

 ## Usage
 Make sure express is installed - npm install express